Navigating the BMC Discovery UI

 See this video (04:01) for an overview of the UI and to understand how to navigate the new UI in BMC Discovery.

 The following recommended browsers have been thoroughly tested with BMC Discovery.
 When you use one of these browsers, any application functionality problems are considered bugs.
-Note Internet Explorer Compatibility Mode is not supported, as this forces the browser to behave as an older (unsupported) version.
-This behavior can be controlled with the Internet Explorer settings:

 Internet Explorer Compatibility Mode is not supported, as this forces the browser to behave as an older (unsupported) version.
 This behavior can be controlled with the Internet Explorer settings: